ARCS Publications Catalog and Order Form

 Publications of the American Research Center in Sofia

-Monograph Series, Conference Papers, Fiction Books and Collaborative Book Subsidies
+Monograph Series, Conference Papers, Historical Fiction, and Collaborative Book Subsidies

 If you would like to order a copy of any publication listed below, please contact firstname.lastname@example.org or complete the order form at the end of attached catalog.
 Most of the books are also available on Amazon.
 All proceeds are used to support charitable activities.

 NEW!
 Most of the ARCS' books are available for purchase directly on this page.
 Just click on the "Buy Now" button.

 FALL 2017 PROMOTION: ALL BOOKS EXCEPT A DEARTH OF EAGLES (SALE PRICE $15) AND FORMS OF RESISTANCE (SALE PRICE $30) CURRENTLY AVAILABLE FOR $10 EACH.